moabu/cluster-mgr/README.md

 ###### A rare issue is that sometimes the providers aren't replicating properly.
 Please `Remove` all the providers and then add them back.
 This usually fixes the problem.

 ### If you're using 3.0.2, you're done here.
 If you're using 3.1.x, you will have to configure your cache for replication.

-Click the `Cache Management` menu option on th left.
+Click the `Cache Management` menu option on the left.
 You'll see this screen:

 ![Cache_Management_1](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/Cluster%20Manager%20Docs/2017-11-27_10-59-15.png)